singuerinc/www/_projects/nike-pro-combat.md

 As a user I could select a website and attack.
 But... if the opponent was protecting it then Iniesta or Cristiano appeared dressing the t-shirt.

-Those websites were basically affiliates to an ad campaing.
+Those websites were basically affiliates to an ad campaign.
-To show those players we used a Flash application embeded in a interstitial banner.
+To show those players we used a Flash application embedded in a interstitial banner.